-This article targets the most common places beehives move into with solutions to get rid of the bees.
-It expels myths of why you get bees, covers why the bees choose that spot, and how to keep from getting bees it in the future.
+Below are the most common places beehives move into with solutions to get rid of the bees.
+Myths are expeled of why you got bees, why the bees choose that location, and how to keep from getting bees in the future.
 Each topic includes a Q&A section.

-First a quick fact: Bees contribute a startling one-third of the entire worlds food through pollination as well as much of the colors in the world.
+First a quick fact: Bees participate in contributing a startling one-third of the entire worlds food through pollination as well as much of the colors in the world.
 You should know that both Africanized bees and European bees sting ONLY when feeling threatened, or defending their home.

 Bee Id Chart

 Are bees dangerous?

 Tree /Shrubs - Bee swarm or bee hive

 Bees in house /on window